mainul-islam-faruqi/Amazon-Clone-React.js/README.md

 * Stripe payment system
 * Using firebase cloud function, Express.js to create payment
 * Saving cart to the firebase firestore
+* Order page for the ordered Product from the firestore

 ## Technology:
 * React.js